pythian/blog-files/README.md

-# blogging
-This repo to be used for scripts and files referred to in Pythian Blogs

-Create a separate branch for each blog article
+# Oracle OPatch Update Automation

+File for the blog [Automating Oracle OPatch Updates](URL here when it is known)

-Do not merge branches
+Note to blog author: Do not merge branch to main!
+Delete this line after reading.

+## File 1

+## File 2